VivekReddy2901/EXP-5/README.md

+## EXP 5 : DICTIONARIES IN PYTHON

 ## THEORY

-A dictionary in Python is an unordered, mutable collection of data that stores elements in **key–value pairs**.
-Dictionaries are written using curly braces `{}` where each key is unique and maps to a value.
-Keys are generally immutable data types such as strings, numbers, or tuples, while values can be of any data type.
+A dictionary in Python is a collection of data stored in the form of key and value pairs.
+It is written using curly brackets `{ }`.
+Each key in a dictionary is unique and is used to access its corresponding value.

-Dictionaries are widely used because they allow **fast lookup**, **easy modification**, and **clear representation of structured data** such as student records, product lists, and user credentials.

-### Key Features of Dictionaries

-* Keys must be **unique**; if a key is repeated, the **latest value overwrites the previous one**.
-* Values can be modified, added, or removed after dictionary creation.
-* Dictionary elements are accessed using their keys rather than index positions.
-* Built-in methods like `get()`, `keys()`, `values()`, and `items()` make data handling efficient.

-### Applications of Dictionaries

-* Storing student marks and details
-* Managing login credentials
-* Representing real-world objects (cars, products, users)
-* Finding maximum/minimum values based on keys
+Dictionaries are mutable, which means their values can be changed after creation.
+They are commonly used to store related data such as student details, product prices, usernames and passwords, etc.

+Keys are usually strings or numbers, while values can be of any data type.
+Dictionaries provide fast access to data and make programs simple and efficient.

-## ALGORITHM
+## ALGORITHM – PROGRAM 1 (Duplicate Keys in Dictionary)

-### Algorithm 1: Handling Duplicate Keys in a Dictionary

-1. Start
+1. Start the program
-2. Create a dictionary with product names as keys and prices as values
+2. Create a dictionary with keys and values
-3. Include a duplicate key intentionally
+3. Use the same key more than once
 4. Print the dictionary
-5. Observe that the last value of the duplicate key is retained
+5. Observe that the last value of the duplicate key is stored
-6. Stop
+6. Stop the program

-### Algorithm 2: Retrieving Value Using `get()` Method
+## ALGORITHM – PROGRAM 2 (Using get() Method)

-1. Start
+1. Start the program
-2. Create a dictionary containing student marks
+2. Create a dictionary with names and marks
-3. Accept student name as input
+3. Take a key as input from the user
-4. Use the `get()` method to retrieve marks
+4. Use the get() method to fetch the value
-5. If the key does not exist, display a default message
+5. Display the result
-6. Stop
+6. Stop the program

-### Algorithm 3: Simple Username and Password Validation
+## ALGORITHM – PROGRAM 3 (Username and Password Check)

-1. Start
+1. Start the program
-2. Create a dictionary with usernames as keys and passwords as values
+2. Create a dictionary with username and password
-3. Accept username and password from the user
+3. Take username and password from the user
-4. Check if the username exists in the dictionary
+4. Check whether the username exists
-5. Verify whether the entered password matches the stored password
+5. Compare the entered password with stored password
-6. Display login success or failure message
+6. Display login message
-7. Stop
+7. Stop the program

-### Algorithm 4: Finding the Topper Using Dictionary
+## ALGORITHM – PROGRAM 4 (Finding Topper)

-1. Start
+1. Start the program
-2. Create a dictionary with student names as keys and marks as values
+2. Create a dictionary with student names and marks
-3. Use the `max()` function with `key=marks.get`
-4. Store the key having the maximum value
+3. Find the maximum marks using max()
-5. Display the topper name and marks
+4. Display the student name and marks
-6. Stop
+5. Stop the program

 ## CONCLUSION

-From this experiment, we learned how to create and manipulate dictionaries in Python.
-We understood how duplicate keys behave, how to safely retrieve values, how dictionaries can be used in authentication systems, and how to find maximum values efficiently.
-Dictionaries are powerful data structures that simplify real-world data representation and processing.
+In this experiment, we studied Python dictionaries and their operations.
+We learned how to create dictionaries, handle duplicate keys, retrieve values, use dictionaries for login validation, and find the maximum value.
+Dictionaries are very useful for handling real-world data in programs.